TheOddler/theoddler.github.io/cv.md

 # Career profile

-**Senior** backend and fullstack developer with a demonstrated history across a **variety** of programming languages such as C#, PHP, SQL, and most recently Haskell.
-My focus has been **backend development**, but I also have a track record of working with **non-technical stakeholders**, such as designers and product owners.
-No matter whom I'm working with, I'm open, **flexible** and easy to work with.
-I try to bring the best out of everybody by sharing knowledge and providing support, as well as listening to their expertise to make working together as smooth as possible.
+Experienced backend and fullstack developer with a strong focus on Haskell and functional programming.
+Proven track record of building scalable systems for high-profile clients and leading technical teams.
+Adept at collaborating with cross-functional teams and stakeholders to deliver robust, efficient solutions.

 </div>